General Edmund P. Gaines

 In 1998, Chief Shinnamon created the Gainesville Police Department Mounted Unit consisting of three trained police horses, a stable, an annex building and hitching post using forfeiture funds.

-The Patrol Division created the Advanced Law Enforcement Rifle Team (ALERT) in response to high profile violent incidents which occurred in High Schools and other “active shooter” incidents around the country.
-25 selected Patrol Officers received additional tactical training in the use of their handgun, semi-automatic rifle, and shotgun, with live and “less lethal” rounds, for the handling of potential high risk or “active shooter” incidents within the City.
+The Patrol Division created the Advanced Law Enforcement Rifle Team (ALERT) in response to high profile violent incidents which occurred in high schools and other “active shooter” incidents around the country.
+Twenty-five selected patrol officers received additional tactical training in the use of their handgun, semi-automatic rifle, and shotgun, with live and “less lethal” rounds, for the handling of potential high risk or “active shooter” incidents within the city.
 The ALERT members are the first responders on critical violent incidents where SWAT mobilization is warranted but response time would potentially endanger additional citizens.

-In 2002, annexation increased the City limits yet again and the coverage area of the Gainesville Police Department covers 110,000 citizens.
-The Department answered 187,000 calls for service.
+In 2002, annexation increased the city limits yet again and the coverage area of the Gainesville Police Department covers 110,000 citizens.
+The department answered 187,000 calls for service.

-In 2004, the Gainesville Police Department implemented a new computerized Records Management System called PISTOL which coincided with the issuing of Mobile Data Terminals to each Patrol Officer, Detective, and Police Service Technician.
-The training gave the Department members the ability to write electronic incident and traffic crash reports in the field and transmit them electronically for approval to their supervisor and then submit the approved reports into the RMS database.
-The P2C Police to Citizen website was created shortly after and allows Citizens the ability to access public records from the Police RMS system and interact with the Department.
-This website was created as well as an internet presence on Facebook and YouTube.
+In 2004, the Gainesville Police Department implemented a new computerized records management system called PISTOL.
+This coincided with the issuing of mobile data terminals to each patrol officer, detective, and police service technician.
+PISTOL training gave the department members the ability to write electronic incident and traffic crash reports in the field, transmit them electronically for approval to their supervisor, and then submit the approved reports into the Record Management System (RMS) database.

-As a result of the District Community Police efforts the calls for service for 2004 was reduced to 136,470.
+As a result of the district community police efforts, the calls for service for 2004 was reduced to 136,470.

-In 2008, Chief Tony Jones replaced Chief Botsford.
-In 2009, after a GPD K-9 bit a juvenile who fled from Officers responding to a burglary in progress, a group of Citizens from the community voiced concerns over the Police Department’s perceived treatment and interactions with members of African-Americans as well as some of the related internal GPD policies.
-Chief Jones invited an open investigation of the Department by the National Organization of Black Law Enforcement Executives (NOBLE) and collected input from the Citizenry on the long term goals and changes they felt the Police Department needed to make to improve its interactions with the community and community oriented policing efforts.
+In 2009, Chief Tony Jones replaced Chief Botsford.
+After a GPD K-9 bit a juvenile while fleeing from officers responding to a burglary in progress, a group of citizens from the community voiced concerns over the police department’s perceived treatment and interactions with members of African-Americans and some of the related internal GPD policies.
+Chief Jones invited an open investigation of the department by the National Organization of Black Law Enforcement Executives (NOBLE).
+They collected input from the citizenry on the long-term goals and changes they felt the police department needed to make to improve its interactions with the community and community oriented policing efforts.

-In 2010, after lengthy planning to renovate the 721 NW 6th Street Police Building the decision was made to move the remaining Department members out of the 721 building and into temporary locations scattered around the City of Gainesville while the old building renovations were made.
-Preparatory gutting of the building interior began and it was determined that during one or more of the 5 different additions/renovations put onto the 721 NW 6th Street since it’s original construction in 1952, the structural integrity of the oldest southside portion of the building was compromised which made continuing the planned renovation impossible without excessive expensive.
-After a year of rethinking the problem the decision was made to demolish the old building and build a new modern Police Department building.
-The eagerly anticipated demolition of the old building and the building of the new Department structure (relocated to the SW corner of the intersection of NW 6th Street and NW 8th Avenue (adjacent to the current Administration Building) is expected to begin in late 2012 with a 12 to 14 month completion estimate.
+In 2010, after lengthy planning to renovate the 721 NW 6th Street police building, the decision was made to move the remaining department members out of the 721 building.
+They were moved into temporary locations scattered around the City of Gainesville while the building renovations were made.
+Preparatory gutting of the building interior began.
+It was determined that during one or more of the five different additions/renovations put onto the original building since its construction in 1952, the structural integrity of the oldest south side portion of the building was compromised.
+This made continuing the planned renovation impossible without excessive expense.
+After a year of rethinking the problem, the decision was made to demolish the old building and build a new modern police headquarters.
+The eagerly anticipated demolition of the old building and the building of the new department structure (relocated to the southwest corner of the intersection of NW 6th Street and NW 8th Avenue—adjacent to the current administration building) began in late 2012 and was completed in April, 2014.